rfid-applied/ListBoxEx/README.md

 for form design and compile-time checking (a LINQPad for WinForms of sorts, free of VS2008 absurdities).

+# Usage

+On desktop, the application performs the following functions:

+* user selects an XML file to view
+* when the file is loaded, the result is displayed on screen, and user can

+  * browse the XAML element tree (selecting subnodes)
+  * view and edit the properties of selected node
+  * modify the selected XML file (the view reloads automatically)

+On mobile, the application simply loads the provided XML file and puts it on screen.

 # Screenshots

 Same [form](TestView.xml), different devices: